keras-team/keras/docs/templates/getting-started/functional-api-guide.md

 from keras.layers import Input, Dense from keras.models import Model

-# this returns a tensor
+# This returns a tensor
 inputs = Input(shape=(784,))

 # a layer instance is callable on a tensor, and returns a tensor